Text-driven object affordance for guiding grasp-type recognition in multimodal robot teaching

-This study investigated the role of object affordance for guiding grasp-type recognition.
-To this end, we created two first-person image datasets containing images with and without grasped objects, respectively.
-The results revealed the effects of object affordance in guiding CNN recognition: 1) it excludes unlikely grasp types from the candidates and 2) enhances likely grasp types among the candidates.
-The enhancing effect was stronger when there was more heterogeneity between grasp types.
+This study investigated the role of object affordance in guiding grasp-type recognition.
+To this end, we created two first-person image datasets containing images with and without the grasped objects, respectively.
+The results revealed the effects of object affordance in guiding CNN recognition: 1) it excludes the unlikely grasp types from the candidates and 2) enhances the likely grasp types among the candidates.
+The enhancing effect was stronger when there was more heterogeneity between the likely grasp types.
 These findings suggest that object affordance can be effective in improving grasp-type recognition.

 The advantage of our proposed pipeline (Fig. \ref{fig:fig9A}) is that it can be updated independently of the CNN.
 For example, if a user experiences a grasp type that is not assigned for an object, the pipeline can be updated by simply modifying the object affordance according to the user's feedback.
-As another example, if a user wants to deal with objects that are not registered in the affordance database, the pipeline can be updated by adding object affordances manually.
-In the case of using uniform affordances, which showed promising results (Fig.~\ref{fig:fig5}), object affordances can be readily added by manually assigning possible grasp types.
-Such an approach is less expensive than updating a CNN by collecting a large number of grasp images depending on the use case.
+As another example, if a user wants to interact with objects that are not registered in the affordance database, the pipeline can be updated by manually adding the object affordances.
+In the case of using uniform affordances, which showed promising results (Fig.~\ref{fig:fig5}), object affordances can be readily added by manually assigning the possible grasp types.
+Such an approach is less expensive than updating a CNN by collecting a large number of grasping images depending on the use case.